 Sometimes the only genuine problem in a relationship is the emotional insecurity of one partner and the effect that has on the relationship as a whole.

 But it’s easy to fall into a pattern of always pretending everything is fine, even when the insecurity becomes really damaging.
 Such pretence becomes isolating and can drive your partner further away.
 This is how insecurity can damage or even destroy the relationship.

-The fact is that relationships thrive on intimacy, and intimacy stems from feeling you can safely be yourself with your partner.
+The fact is that relationships thrive on intimacy – one of our emotional needs – and intimacy stems from feeling you can safely be yourself with your partner.

 So what does it feel like to be in a relationship with a very insecure partner?